Kelvin Etuhu: Carlisle United

-On 18 January 2019, Carlisle United opted to trigger their option of a contract extension that would ensure Etuhu remained under contract for another season.
-He then suffered a number of hamstring injuries, keeping him sidelined for an extensive period.
+He then suffered several hamstring injuries, keeping him out for an extensive period.
 By September, manager Steven Pressley said he was unsure on when Etuhu would return from his injury.
+In February 2020, manager Chris Beech said he hope to see Etuhu back from injury before the season.
 His hopes of returning was interrupted by the COVID-19 pandemic, causing the season to end immediately.
 Having made no appearances in the 2019–20 season, he was released by the club.

 After being released by Carlisle United, Etuhu announced his retirement from football.